 Thieves commonly target certain types of cargo as well.
 Take extra precaution if you’re moving the follow types of items:

 - Metals and machinery

 With a little preparation and caution, you can make sure your freight is secure over the 4th of July holiday.
-Your Freightquote expert can help you manage everything for the holiday weekend from limited transit days to tracking your freight.
+Your Freightquote by C.H.
+Robinson expert can help you manage everything for the holiday weekend from limited transit days to tracking your freight.

 Do you have a shipment to book?